aidan-mcbride/vue-example-vuetify2-storybook-jest/README.md

 ```
 ?
 Please pick a preset: Manually select features
 ?
-Check the features needed for your project: Babel, Vuex, CSS Pre-processors, Linter, Un
+Check the features needed for your project: Babel, Vuex, CSS Pre-processors, Linter, Unit
-it
 ?
-Pick a CSS pre-processor (PostCSS, Autoprefixer and CSS Modules are supported by defaul
-t): Sass/SCSS (with dart-sass)
+Pick a CSS pre-processor (PostCSS, Autoprefixer and CSS Modules are supported by default): Sass/SCSS (with dart-sass)
 ?
 Pick a linter / formatter config: Prettier
 ?
 Pick additional lint features: Lint on save, Lint and fix on commit
 ?
 Pick a unit testing solution: Jest